jameshanlon/jameshanlon.github.io/content/mi-processors.md

 of memory (18 GB) distributed among a large amount of compute (3.3 Peta FLOPs peak).
-It is unclear how this architecture scales beyond single WSEs; the current trend in neural nets is to larger networks with billions of weights, which will necessitate this.
+It is unclear how this architecture scales beyond single WSEs; the current trend in neural nets is to larger networks with billions of weights, which will necessitate such scaling.

 [anamartic]: http://www.computinghistory.org.uk/det/3043/Anamartic-Wafer-Scale-160MB-Solid-State-Disk/

 General details:

 - Announced August 2019.
-- 46,225 mm2 wafer-scale integrated system (215 mm x 215 mm) om TSMC 16 nm.
+- 46,225 mm<sup>2</sup> wafer-scale integrated system (215 mm x 215 mm) om TSMC 16 nm.
 - 1.2T transistors.
 - Many individual chips: a total of 84 (12 wide by 7 tall).
 - 18 GB total of SRAM memory, distributed among cores.